itzg/docker-minecraft-server/README.md

 ### Custom worlds directory path
 To set a custom worlds directory for the Multiverse plugin on a baremetal server, you'd pass the `--world-dir` argument after the jar file.
-In order to accomplish the same in a containerized server, set the `EXTRA_ARGS` environment variable in your command line or docker compose yaml.
+In order to accomplish the same in a containerized server, set the `EXTRA_ARGS` environment variable in your command line or docker compose yaml to the same argument string.
+For example:
 ```
 docker run -d -e EXTRA_ARGS='--world-dir ./worlds/'
 ```